sebringj/easyfoo/client-plugins/README.md

 # EasyFoo Client Plugins

-This contains the functionality for supported client-side JavaScript scenarios
+This contains links to the github repose for supported client-side JavaScript scenarios/frameworks

 ## Vanilla JavaScript Plugin

-This supports plain JavaScript with no dependancies and is AMD/CommonJS/jQuery compatible
+TODO: This supports plain JavaScript with no dependancies and is AMD/CommonJS/jQuery compatible

 ## AngularJS

-This supports AngularJS (todo possibly?)
+TODO: This supports AngularJS (todo possibly?)

 ## Others?